Wheaton Guardianship Lawyers

 Guardianship of Children and Disabled Adults in DuPage County

-Many times, for different reasons, parents may not be able to care for their own child.
+In many cases, for different reasons, parents may not be able to care for their own child.
 This can be due to parents’ youth, financial instability, mental health issues, or drug and alcohol abuse.
-In these situations, often times a friend or family member is the one that takes responsibility for raising the child, with the parents randomly coming in and out of the child’s life.
+In these situations, a friend or family member is often the one that takes responsibility for raising the child, with the parents randomly coming in and out of the child’s life.
 This can be frustrating for the friend or family member who has emotionally invested themselves in the child.
 This is particularly true where the parents abruptly decide to take the child back and then later return the child to the friend or family member when whatever issue the parents have resurface.
 The friend or family member may feel that they have no legal rights to take any action against the parents to maintain a stable environment for and protect the child.
 However, if the friend or family member applies for guardianship, they can win custody over the child and prevent future disruption in the child’s life.

 Guardianships are also appropriate when an adult has become disabled and not able to physically care for themselves, manage their own financial affairs, or both.
-In these situations, a son or daughter, brother or sister, or even a friend, can apply to become guardian of the disabled adult.
+In these situations, a son or daughter, brother or sister, or even a friend can apply to become guardian of the disabled adult.
 Guardianships provide the legal authority to manage the disabled adult’s medical, financial, and legal affairs.

 Guardianships can be complicated, especially if they are contested, as they often are.
-In guardianships of a minor child, parents often feel as though they are losing control of their family and may wish to challenge the guardianship.
+In guardianships of a minor child, parents often feel as though they are losing control of their family, and they may wish to challenge the guardianship.
 In adult guardianships, adult children or siblings of the disabled adult, or even the disabled adult themselves, may disagree as to whom would be best suited to provide the appropriate care and make the best decisions regarding the disabled adult’s medical needs and financial obligations.
-To ensure that you know your rights and that those rights are protected, it is imperative to have a skilled family law attorney.
+To ensure that you know your rights and that those rights are protected, it is imperative to work with a skilled family law attorney.

 Guardianship of Minor Children

 The law presumes that the parents of a child are capable of caring for the child’s needs.
-For someone other than the parent to have the legal ability to pursue a guardianship in court, it must be shown that the parents are unwilling and unable to care for the child, or have voluntarily relinquished physical custody of the child, or have provided written consent to the guardianship, or failed to object to the guardianship after being given proper notice.
+For someone other than the parent to have the legal ability to pursue a guardianship in court, it must be shown that the parents are unwilling and unable to care for the child, that they have voluntarily relinquished physical custody of the child, have provided written consent to the guardianship, or failed to object to the guardianship after being given proper notice.
 Once one of these factors has been met, for someone other than the parent to be awarded guardianship, it must then be shown that the guardianship is in the best interest of the child.

 Guardianship of Disabled Adults